Southern Yakutia (Sakha)

 “Of course, we shall spend time together in the future.
 As a

-friend and comrade, I can give myself the pleasure of baring my heart to you.
-I
+friend and comrade, I can give myself the pleasure of bearing my heart to you.

 “You make me laugh, Comrade Taidje.”